-As previously noted, Uber as an example delivers all four of these benefits compared to the standard hired ride alternatives.
-Uber delivers these benefits so well that they had the third highest simplicity score of all brands examined in the 2015 U.S. Simplicity Index.
+As previously noted, Uber demonstrates all five of these characteristics compared to the standard hired ride alternatives.
+By delivering all these simplicity characteristics, Uber had the third highest simplicity score of all brands examined in our 2015 US Simplicity Index.
+Dollar Shave Club, another disrupter from our 2015 Global Brand Simplicity Index, is an example of a brand entering a traditional category and, through providing greater usefulness than existing brands, created a strong brand and successful business.

-Dollar Shave Club is an example of a brand entering a traditional category and, through providing greater usefulness than existing brands, creating a strong brand and successful business.
-Dollar Shave Club is an on-line subscription service providing razor blades and other male grooming products through the mail.
+Dollar Shave Club is an online subscription service providing razor blades and other male grooming products through the mail.
 Their customer experience demonstrates classic characteristics of greater usefulness:

-- They have removed friction from the process of remembering to buy razor blades by moving to a subscription-based service which allows customers to set up a regular schedule of blade deliveries based on how frequently they need to replace them. - The online ordering and subscription management makes razor blade shopping available when and where customers want it.

-Through their web-based portal or phone app, the razors and blades are available whenever a customer wants.
-Shopping is no longer dependent on when a physical store is open for business.

-- Customers are empowered to create a schedule of deliveries based on how frequently they need to replace their blades, changing their orders and frequency at will. - They have expanded the experience beyond products to provide usefulness to guys through their "Bathroom Minutes" relevant content and advice on grooming for men.
+- They have removed friction from the process of remembering to buy razor blades by moving to a subscription-based service-which allows customers to set up a regular schedule of blade deliveries based on how frequently they need to replace them - The online ordering and subscription management lets customers shop for razor blades when and where they want to.
+Shopping is no longer dependent on when a physical store is open for business - They have expanded the experience beyond products to provide usefulness to guys through their "Bathroom Minutes"-relevant content and advice on grooming for men

-Although the performance of the blades themselves are comparable to competitors, it's the usefulness of the customer experience for Dollar Shave Club that has helped them garner positive reviews, sales and brand loyalty.
+Although the performance of the blades themselves is comparable to competitors, it's the usefulness of the customer experience for Dollar Shave Club that has helped them garner positive reviews, sales and brand loyalty.
+Greater convenience is often the first place for brands to look at adding usefulness.